sachamasry/klepsidra/README.md

           schema, and a :has_many on the timers schema, with a `references(:parent_id, on_delete: :delete_all)` to ensure all notes are deleted
+              * Perhaps it's sufficient to make the change on the schema only?
         * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer
               * Is there a LiveView component anywhere that could be used to